Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

 {\bf Case 1: $L$ is non-empty.}

-The proof of this case requires the following technical lemma. \begin{claim} There exists a curve $\delta\in\Gamma$ that intersects $L$ and such that intersections of any of the other curves with $\delta$ within $\tilde{\gamma}$ lie in $L$.
-In other words, there are no intersection points on $\delta$ that lie in $\tilde{\gamma}$ but outside $L$. \end{claim} \begin{proof} Bypassing $L$ should create a sweepable cell as otherwise the simpler arrangement obtained on bypassing $L$ remains non-sweepable contradicting the minimality of $\Gamma$.
-By Lemma~\ref{lem:lenstriangle}, the sweepable cell created must contain one of the reference points $u_\alpha, u_\beta, v_\alpha$ or $v_\beta$.
-By symmetry, we can assume without loss of generality that it contains $u_\alpha$.

-Consider the initial arrangement where $L$ has not been bypassed as in Figure \ref{fig:12a}.
-Since there is at least one curve intersecting $L$, we pick $\delta$ as the curve that has the first intersection $y$ with $\beta$ as we walk on $\beta$ from $u$ to $v$.
+Since there is at least one curve intersecting $L$, let $\delta$ be the curve that has the first intersection $y$ with $\beta$ as we walk on $\beta$ from $u$ to $v$.
 The intersection of $\delta$ with $L$ consists of disjoint segments with end-points on the boundary of $L$.
-Since $L$ is a minimal lens, each such segment has one end-point on $\alpha$ and one on $\beta$.
+Since $L$ is a minimal digon, each such segment has one end-point on $\alpha$ and one on $\beta$.
+Let $x$ be the other end-point of the segment whose one end-point is $y$.
+Note that $x$ lies on $\alpha$.
+See Figure~\ref{fig:12a}.
+Let $d_1, d_2$ be the intersections of $\delta$ and $\gamma$ so that $d_1, x, y, d_2$ appear in cyclic order along $\delta$.
+We do not show $d_1$ and $d_2$ in Figure~\ref{fig:12a} since at this point it is not clear where they lie relative to the other points.